rapidsai/cuxfilter/demos/GTC demo/README.md

 ## Software Requirements
 The demo has two parts, the *web demo frontend* and the *cuXfilter demo backend*.
 While the frontend can be served on most Linux, Ubuntu, or Windows machines and accessed from any modern web browser, the backend requires a Linux or Ubuntu system.
 Note: While the demo can technically server multiple users at once, because of memory limitations this will likely result in OOM - out of memory - errors.

 Note: the demo requires a *Mapbox Access Token*, [details here](https://www.mapbox.com/help/define-access-token/), to use the underlying geographic map layer.
 For limited usage they are free with a Mapbox account.
-Supply the token in the ```/data/cuXfilter-config.json``` configuration file located in the /src and /public folders.
+Supply the token in the ```/config.json``` configuration file located in root repo directory.
 Without a token, only data will be rendered (e.g. no roads or city names).

 ## Hardware Requirements